 The price of Indian Basket is updated on the site of Petroleum Planning and Analysis Cell.

-The price of Indian Basket published by Petroleum Planning and Analysis Cell (PPAC) under the Ministry of Petroleum and Natural Gas was US$ 41.82 per barrel (bbl) on 11.08.2016. the price was $45.6 for Brent variety on the same day.
+The price of Indian Basket published by Petroleum Planning and Analysis Cell (PPAC) under the Ministry of Petroleum and Natural Gas was US$ 126.36 US $/1 Barrel (bbl) on 07.03.2022.
+The price was $139.2 for Brent variety on the same day.
+The rising crude trend was mainly due to the potentioal supply diruptions from the Russian invasion of Ukraine.

 Use of Indian crude basket